 HoTT or Homotopy Type Theory refers to a new interpretation of Martin-Löf’s system of intensional, constructive type theory into abstract homotopy theory.
-The book’s authors believe that univalent foundations will eventually become a viable alternative to set theory as the “implicit foundation” for the unformalized mathematics done by most mathematicians.2 I am not sure I’ll ever make it this far, but it seems like a very interesting theory.
+The book's authors believe that univalent foundations will eventually become a viable alternative to set theory as the “implicit foundation” for the unformalized mathematics done by most mathematicians.^[I've lifted the last two sentences from the books website for obvious reasons.
+See here and here.]
+I am not sure I'll ever make it this far, but it seems like a very interesting theory.
 Advanced Haskellers seem to get a lot out of category theory, maybe the same will be said for HoTT and dependent types.

 There are also a few videos and screencasts which revolve around dependent types or some programming language that features dependent types.
 First of all there is a four day course on Idris with videos and excercises held by the creator of Idris Edwin Brady.
 I have found the video and the excercises to be a good way to get started with Idris.
 There is also an introduction to Agda with nine lectures by Conner McBride.